burnerror/HttpStatusExtention/README.md

 # HttpStatusExtention
 This is a fork of [HttpStatusExtension](https://github.com/denpadokei/HttpStatusExtention) with support for BeatLeader Star Ranking

-## 依存MOD
+## Dependencies
 SiraUtil
 [HttpSiraStatus](https://github.com/denpadokei/beatsaber-http-status)
 SongDetailsCache >= 1.2.2
 SongCore

-# 注意
+# Note
-BeatSaberHTTPStatusはデンパ時計が作ったものを使用してください。
+BeatSaberHTTPStatus from denpadokei is needed.

 ### Status object